Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Cover your letter box

-This is often an overlooked area of your home but this is especially important if you have a house with an internal hallway that covers almost the entire length.
+This is often an overlooked area of your home but this is especially important if you have a house with an internal hallway that covers almost the entire length of the downstairs portion.

 Consider fitting an *internal letter box draught excluder, if you don’t already have one.